RebelTat/markdown-portfolio/_includes/05-emphasis.md

-Take a beating amd keeps on ticking like an old Ford Farm Truck
+Take a beating amd keeps on ticking like an old RustyFord Farm Truck